Michalis Tiverios: Archaeological research

 Alongside his teaching and academic career he has participated in important excavations at various archaeological sites at Vergina, Philippi, Thessaloniki, Cyprus and Palaiopoli, Andros.
 He has been the Director of the University excavations at two ancient settlements that are located near Sindos (1990–2002) and at Karabournaki (1994–2013) in Thessaloniki, Greece.

 Awards and honours

 He has been honoured by various Institutions and Scientific Foundations.
 For example, he was conferred an Honorary Degree of Doctor by the University of Bern in 1999.
 In 2007, the International Conference "Athenian Potters and Painters II", held in Athens, was dedicated to him and so was the volume presenting the proceedings of this conference.

 Publications

-His published work includes original studies, numerous articles in Greek and International Scientific Journals on pottery, iconography, excavations, history, sculpture, epigraphy and religion, as well as book presentations and reviews, and popularizing articles on pottery and ancient Greece.
+His published work includes original studies and monographs, numerous articles in Greek and International Scientific Journals on pottery, iconography, excavations, history, sculpture, epigraphy and religion, as well as book presentations and reviews, and popularizing articles on pottery and ancient Greece.
 He has supervised many archaeological editions and translations of scientific archaeological books, for example “Red Figure Vases of South Italy and Sicily” by A. D. Trendall and “The Archaeology of Athens and Attica” by J. Camp.
 He also participates in the Editorial or Advisory Boards of scientific archaeological journals.